 No children under six years old are allowed on walks.

 All children must be well behaved and under control at all times.

-Children over 7 yrs old and above , require one adult as a responsible person to walk with them .
+Children's groups over 7 yrs old , require one adult as a responsible person to walk with them .

 The walk takes approx. 50 min .
 We take a track through woods to a view point and then retrace back to the start point.